EramM805/Week9SocialEngineering/README.md

 ## Notes

-Describe any challenges encountered while doing the work User Enumeration took a while for me to figure out as wpscan couldn't run on this site.
+Describe any challenges encountered while doing the work :
+1) User Enumeration took a while for me to figure out as I didn't pay attention to the bolding.